-This 12 month course offers six different streams which allow you to specialise in one particular area, including general, aerospace, automotive, bioengineering, materials and manufacturing.
+This 12 month course offers four different streams which allow you to specialise in one particular area, including general, aerospace, automotive, and manufacturing.

 MSc Mechanical Engineering - General